hypernormalisation/SwedgeTimer/README.md

 ### Lag Detection

-At high haste, many rets will be familiar with the experience of attempting a twist that your swing timer indicates that you can make, only to end up landing a Seal of Command swing due to lag, with the Seal of Blood cast taking you out of SoC and denying your ability to twist.
+At high haste, many rets will be familiar with the experience of attempting a twist that your swing timer indicates that you can make, only to end up landing a command swing due to lag, with the blood cast taking you out of SoC and denying your ability to twist.

 SwedgeTimer features an experimental lag detection feature, whereby the roundtrip latency to the world server is cross-checked against the time window for a twist to be made at the end of a close swing.
-When the addon detects that lag is likely to push the Seal of Blood cast into the next swing, the bar turns yellow.
+When the addon detects that lag is likely to push the blood cast into the next swing, the bar turns yellow.
 This indicates to the player that they should either stopattack to land the twist, or to instead filler and ride the SoC swing into a twist on the next attempt, optimising dps output.

 This feature works best on connections where the latency is relatively stable, as it relies on the WoW API's `GetNetStats` endpoint which only updates once every 30s.